AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 # Create a bundle product

 A bundle product is a way to group several products under a parent product.
-These children products can be a defined set of products or offer a few variations to allow for customer flexibility.
-Bundle product types do take a little longer to setup and some time is needed in planning before you use them, however this type of product allows for a better shopping experience.
+These child products can be a defined set of products or offer a few variations that provide flexible configuration options for customers.
+Bundle product types do take a little longer to setup, and you need to do some planning before you configure them.
+However, offering bundle products improves the shopping experience by making it easier for customers to customize their product selections.

-For example, the website can sell a bundle of products called `Learning to surf`.
-This bundle product is the parent product but is simply a container for the assigned children products used as options.
-This `Learning to surf` bundle includes the following:
+For example, you can offer a product bundle called `Learning to surf` in your web store.
+The bundle is the parent product that serves as a container for the assigned child products that specify available options:

 - A standard surfboard
-- A typical Surfboard leash
+- A typical surfboard leash
 - Red surfboard fins

 However at times a bit flexibility is helpful to the customer.
 This does require a slightly more complex use of options that are some extra children products but the purpose is to provide some options:

 - A standard surfboard
-- A typical Surfboard leash
+- A typical surfboard leash
-- Choose the fin color
+- Choose the fin color:
   - Red
   - Blue
   - Yellow